Unmanic/unmanic-plugins/source/notify_sonarr/description.md

 #### <span style="color:blue">Limit file import size</span>
-Only available if the *Attempt to import episode into Sonarr on task complete* mode is selected.
+Only available if the *Import episode on task complete* mode is selected.

 Enable limiting the Sonarr notification on items over the value specified in the *Minimum file size* option.

 #### <span style="color:blue">Minimum file size</span>
-Only available if the *Attempt to import episode into Sonarr on task complete* mode, and the *Limit file import size* box is selected.
+Only available if the *Import episode on task complete* mode, and the *Limit file import size* box is selected.

 Sizes can be written as: